 The 20×60 metal roof structure leaves the parcel during a regional storm event.

 During a documented storm passing over Pima County, the entire 20-foot by 60-foot A-frame metal roof — including its supporting framing — is displaced from the Magnum Paving parcel.
-It comes to rest on the residence at 2320 S. 9th Avenue, damaging trees, fences, and a 1,000-gallon water tank.
+It comes to rest on the property at 2320 S. 9th Avenue, destroying fencing, a shed, trees, and a 1,000-gallon water tank.
 The homeowner's written statement, now part of the South Tucson Council public record, describes the event as one that "almost killed someone."

 August 21, 2024 · 7:13 AM.
-The displaced metal roof structure suspended in the tree canopy at 2320 S. 9th Avenue.
+The displaced metal roof structure suspended in the tree canopy at the 2320 S. 9th Avenue property.
 Orange traffic cones mark the affected area.
 Photographed by Bryan Sanders the morning after the storm; EXIF and GPS metadata preserved.

 4. August 21, 2024 · 7:13–7:24 AM